-Second, I and architectural historian Ann Huppert, are jointly researching and writing a book on the construction of the Gesu' in Rome, a huge church constructed between 1568 and 1580 in the center of the city.
+First, I and architectural historian Ann Huppert, are jointly researching and writing a book on the construction of the Gesu' in Rome, a huge church constructed between 1568 and 1580 in the center of the city.
 Our work is based on numerous archival documents, including a detailed building account that show payouts to workers from the beginning of the work - the foundations - to the end, including the roof and facade..

-Third, I am writing a book about the lure of machines and machine books from the late 15th century to the early 17th - from Leonardo da Vinci to Vittorio Zonca.
+Second, I am writing a book about the lure of machines and machine books from the late 15th century to the early 17th - from Leonardo da Vinci to Vittorio Zonca.
 In one aspect of this work, medieval historian of science Elly Truitt and I are writing a joint article on Leonardo's mechanics and the medieval science of weights

-My latest book is Engineering the Eternal City: Infrastructure, Topography, and the Culture of Knowledge in Late Sixteenth-Century Rome (Chicago: University of Chicago Press, 2018).
+My book is Engineering the Eternal City: Infrastructure, Topography, and the Culture of Knowledge in Late Sixteenth-Century Rome (Chicago: University of Chicago Press, 2018).

 Link to Chicago description I am honored that it has been awarded the Sidney M. Edelstein Prize